 The calling convention is copy-in/copy-out (Section 6.7).
 For generic functions the type arguments can be explicitly specified in the function call.
-The compiler does not insert implicit casts for the arguments to methods or functions-the argument types must match the parameter types exactly.
+The compiler only inserts implicit casts for direction in arguments to methods or functions as described in Section 8.9.
+The types for all other arguments must match the parameter types exactly.